carterbrwn2/BotSavesPrincess/README.md

 # BotSavesPrincess
-Python script that outputs path from bot to princess given grid as input.
+Python script that outputs path from bot (m) to princess (p).
 Implements Breadth First Search.
+Reads from STDIN.

+Sample inputs and outputs can be found in sample_inputs_outputs.